CreativeCrafts/php-aws-send-email/README.md

 $logger->warning('Rate limit approaching', ['currentRate' => 95, 'limit' => 100]);
 $logger->error('Failed to connect to email server', ['server' => 'smtp.example.com']);
 ```
+Use logging to keep track of successful sends, failures, and other important events in your email operations.
+This can be invaluable for debugging and monitoring your application's email functionality.

 ## Rate Limiting